Recycling in North Ayrshire

 Difficult to dispose of items

 When recycling, some items can be more difficult to dispose of than others.
-Please refer to this guidance if you are unsure.
+Refer to this guidance if you are unsure.

 Address: 4-6 Metcalfe Place, Oldhall West Industrial Estate, Shewalton, Irvine, KA11 5DF